AI Summary (2025–2026):

-The American Bully temperament—especially in well-bred Pocket Bullies—is loyal, gentle, confident, and deeply family-oriented.
-This guide explains why aggression is a breeding failure (not a breed feature), how genetics + early socialisation shape behavior, and how to prevent common issues like reactivity and separation anxiety with a simple, proven routine.
+The American Bully temperament—especially in well-bred Pocket Bullies—is typically loyal, calm, people-oriented, and deeply family-focused.
+This guide explains why true human aggression is a breeding failure and handling failure (not a breed feature), how genetics + early socialisation + daily structure create stable behavior, and how to prevent common problems like reactivity, leash pulling, chewing, and separation anxiety with a simple routine.
+You’ll also learn exactly what to ask a breeder (videos, parent behavior, production consistency, contract clarity) so your Bully looks powerful—but lives like a safe, affectionate companion.

 American Bully Temperament (2025): Pocket Bully Behavior, Myths, Training & Family Safety

-Let’s address the question everyone whispers like it’s illegal to ask: “Are Pocket Bullies aggressive… or are they actually safe, stable family dogs?”
+Let’s address the question people whisper like it’s illegal: “Are Pocket Bullies aggressive… or are they actually safe, stable family dogs?”

 Quick Truth:

-The American Bully was created to keep the bull-breed look, while selectively breeding for a softer, more social, more family-safe temperament.
+The American Bully was created to keep the bull-breed look while selectively breeding for a softer, more social, more family-safe temperament.
+That’s the intent of the breed.

 Table of Contents